Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

-In the limit ${\rm Fr} \to 0$, the depth $\eta = h$, as the contribution of the free surface vanishes.
-Also, the expression for the vertical velocity simplifies, as the free surface contribution vanishes, and takes the form
+In the limit $\alpha \to 0$, the depth $\eta = h$, as the contribution of the free surface vanishes.
+Also, the expressions for the vertical velocity and the vertical component of the data vector field simplify, as the free surface contribution vanishes, and take the form